jorgerebe/f1-strategy-optimization/README.md

 * ***Overtakes***

-  If during the minimum time to simulate, a driver is expected to advance more than the driver she has in front, and is enough to overtake her, then she will overtake her with a certain probability $p\\_overtake$, depending on the track.
+  If during the minimum time to simulate, a driver is expected to advance more than the driver she has in front and if it is enough to overtake her, then she will overtake her with a certain probability $p\\_overtake$, depending on the track.

   Let $x$ a random number in the range $[0, 1)$, $c$ a track where race is happening, $p_1$ a driver, and $p_2$ a driver behind $p_1$, $time\\_until\\_next$ the needed time for $p_2$ to catch $p_1$, being $time\\_until\\_next \lt time\\_to\\_simulate$, then $p\_2.percentage\\_to\\_advance$ is redefined: